How To Insert Page Break In Google Sheet

 How do I insert a page break in Google Sheets?

 Unfortunately, Google Sheets doesn’t have a direct feature to insert page breaks like you would in a word processor.
 The way your sheet appears when printed is determined by the sheet’s content and the print settings you choose.
-(See Also: How To Find Percentages In Google Sheets)
+(See Also: How To Merge Two Columns In Google Sheets With Text)

 Can I control the page layout in Google Sheets?